carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

-When using LLVM build system, we need to use the following hack to ensure the module is linked into the clang-tidy binary:
+When using LLVM build system, we need to use the following hack to ensure the module is linked into the :program:`clang-tidy` binary:

 Add this near the ``ClangTidyModuleRegistry::Add<MyModule>`` variable: